-The spacing of the three breeding areas on the east side of Whistler Valley (Comfortably Numb, Lower Blackcomb, and Millar's Pond; Figure 3-1) fits almost exactly with the expected spacing of four to six kilometres found in other, relatively undisturbed habitats.17 This observation still needs to be tested since there are no doubt more undetected nests within the ca. 10 km that separates the Millar's Pond breeding area from the Comfortably Numb breeding area.
+The spacing of the three breeding areas on the east side of Whistler Valley fits almost exactly with the expected spacing of four to six kilometres found in other, relatively undisturbed habitats.17 This observation still needs to be tested since there are no doubt more undetected nests within the ca. 10 km that separates the Millar's Pond breeding area from the Comfortably Numb breeding area.
 If future nests are found within or near those areas, it will show that there is breeding frequent enough to maintain a territorial response and therefore that spacing.